andfaulkner/pad-comments-sublime/README.md

 ### Automatic Installation using Package Control

-Pad-JS-Comments can be installed using the [Sublime Package Control](http://wbond.net/sublime_packages/package_control) package manager plug-in.
+Pad-Comments can be installed using the [Sublime Package Control](http://wbond.net/sublime_packages/package_control) package manager plug-in.
 Use the command palette to launch the "Package Control: Install Package" command and search for Pad.

 ### Manual Installation